MartinaValkova/containerized-app/readme.md

 # Additional Notes

-The database is automatically initialized with a table named names, which contains a row with the name "Your Name".
+The database is automatically initialized with a table named names, which contains a row with the name "Martina".
 This is provided as a placeholder and can be modified as needed.
 This setup is intended for development and testing purposes.
 For production deployment, additional considerations such as security and scalability should be taken into account.